Register

 Clone Wall ( )

-Cloning walls draws walls with the same configuration settings as the last wall edited or drawn.
+Cloning walls draws walls with the same configuration settings as the last wall that was edited or created.

 Force Snap to Grid ( )